Angélica Larrea

 Doña Angélica Larrea de Pinedo (born 1944) is the Ceremonial Queen of the Afro-Bolivians, as the wife of Ceremonial King Julio Pinedo.
-She twice served as the mayor of Mururata.
+She twice served as the mayor of Mururata, the village where the ceremonial monarchy is based.
+She and her husband were officially recognize by the Bolivian government as the Afro-Bolivian ceremonial monarchs in 2007.

 Biography

 Larrea was born in 1944 in Santa Ana del Yacuma.

 She married Julio Pinedo in 1976.
 Her husband succeeded his grandfather, Bonifacio Pinedo, as Ceremonial King of the Afro-Bolivians in 1992.
 Their ceremonial coronation took place in a Catholic service on 18 April 1992.
-King Bonifacio died in 1954, and between his death and her husband's succession, her mother-in-law Doña Aurora led the community.
+Bonifacio died in 1954, and between his death and her husband's succession, her mother-in-law Doña Aurora led the community.
 Pinedo and Larrea's official coronation ceremony, held by the government in La Paz, took place on 3 December 2007.